openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 ~~~

 ### Create a GlusterFS Volume
-You now need to create a GlusterFS volume
+You now need to create a GlusterFS volume (make sure your hostname is in /etc/hosts or is DNS-resolvable)

 ~~~
 mkdir /export/brick/b1